1. Introduction

 - Downtown: At the bottom of the valley, close to The Meadow Accessible Campsite.

-- Hilltop: The central city area at the top of the site.
+- Hilltop: The area at the top of the site.

-- Temple Valley: Home to the Lions Den Amphitheatre on the far side of Hilltop.
+- The Lions Den Amphitheatre:The far side of Hilltop.

 Routes and Gradients